LG 27GR95UM-B Monitor Review

 • Bad local dimming feature causes blooming and black crush.

-• Mediocre reflection handling.
+• Poor reflection handling.

 • sRGB mode needs full calibration for best accuracy.

 The LG 27GR95UM has excellent brightness.
-It easily gets bright enough to fight glare whether you're using it in SDR or HDR.
+It easily gets bright enough to fight most glare whether you're using it in SDR or HDR.

 Pros